Call now in confidence immediate help & advice 24/7

 Once you have completed your initial detox at drug and alcohol rehab in Birmingham and are no longer physically dependent on the addictive substance, you will then start to focus on the psychological side of your addiction.

-This will consist of a range of treatment options, including therapy.
+This will consist of a range of rehab treatment options, including therapy.
 There are now a range of therapy techniques to suit all addictions and mental health issues, including cognitive behavioural therapy, motivational interviewing, contingency management, holistic therapy and brief interventions.

 You will most likely spend a couple of weeks within the rehab facility receiving this type of treatment, which is often one of the most mentally challenging yet rewarding parts of the recovery process.